The highest point in Australia was discovered by whom. The highest point in Australia. Mountains of Australia: names and locations

 – Cradle Mountain, Tasmania

-Jagged mountain peak, 1545 meters high and being the fifth highest mountain of the island, has become a symbol of the park, and of the whole of Tasmania.
+The jagged mountain peak, 1545 meters high and the fifth highest mountain on the island, has become a symbol of the park, and indeed the whole of Tasmania.

-Cradle Mountain named in 1827 by explorer Joseph Fossey, who decided that the site bears a remarkable resemblance to a cradle.
+Cradle Mountain named in 1827 by explorer Joseph Fossey, who decided that the site bore a remarkable resemblance to a cradle.
 In 1831, explorer Henry Hellyer successfully reached the summit of Cradle Mountain.

-Speaking of this place, one must definitely mention Gustav Weindorfer.
-Austrian naturalist who is considered the founding father of tourism in the area.
-He and his wife Kate chose the site to build a chalet that would allow tourists to stay in the valley and explore its beauties.
+When talking about this place, we must definitely mention Gustav Weindorfer.
+Austrian naturalist, considered the founding father of tourism in the area.
+He and his wife Kate chose the site to build a chalet that would allow tourists to stay in the valley and explore its beauty.

-– Mount Bishop and Clerk, Maria Island / Maria Island, Tasmania
+– Mount Bishop and Clerk, Maria Island, Tasmania

-On the northern part is the highest point of the island - Mount Maria of the same name (Mount Maria) with a height of 711 m (according to other sources, 710 m) above sea level.
-In the same mountain range, to the north, are Martins Tor (705 m) and Mount Pedder (653 m) high.
+On the northern part is the highest point of the island - Mount Maria of the same name, 711 m high (according to other sources, 710 m) above sea level.
+In the same mountain range, to the north, are Mount Martins Tor (705 m high) and Mount Pedder (653 m high).
 At the northernmost tip of the mountain range is Mount Bishop and Clerk.
-The highest point of the southern part of the island is Middle Hill, 324 m high.
-Bishop and Clerk (Bishop and Clerk), so named because they resembled a bishop carrying a miter following a priest.
+The highest point of the southern part of the island is Middle Hill with a height of 324 m.
+The dolerite structure of the mountain peaks is classified as natural values, the most striking are the peaks Bishop and Clerk, so named because they resembled a bishop carrying a miter and walking behind a priest.

-An interesting and picturesque route is a hike to Mount Bishop and Clerk– 12 km round trip, takes 3 to 5 hours.
-The Australian Traveler Magazine has listed this route as one of the top 10 day trips in Australia.
+An interesting and picturesque route is the hike to Mount Bishop and Clerk– 12 km round trip, takes from 3 to 5 hours.
+Australian Traveler magazine named it one of the top 10 day hikes in Australia.

 – St Mary Peak, Flinders Ranges NP,

-St Mary's Peak or the highest (1171 m) peak of the Flinders Ranges in South Australia, located on the north-western side of the valley.
-Located on the territory Flinders Ranges National Park (Flinders Ranges NP).
-Ranks eighth in the list of the highest peaks in South Australia.
+St Mary's Peak or the highest (1171 m) peak of the Flinders Ranges in South Australia, located on the north-west side of the valley.
+Located on the territory Flinders Ranges NP.
+It ranks eighth on the list of the highest peaks in South Australia.
 The peak also has a local Aboriginal name - Ngarri Mudlanha.

-St Mary Peak plays a special role in the culture of the local natives, so it will not be shameful if you refuse to climb this peak.
-According to legend, this peak is the head of the ancient snake Akurra, or rather the snake, whose body was petrified and formed the northeast wall.
-Wilpena Pound
+St Mary Peak plays a special role in the culture of local aborigines, so there would be no shame if you refuse to climb this peak.
+According to legend, this peak is the head of the ancient snake Akurra, or rather the snake, whose body petrified and formed the northeastern wall Wilpena Pound

 What else to read